vhscom/fetch-inject/README.md

 </head>
 ```

-To fallback for older browsers `document.write` is your friend.
+To fallback for older browsers `document.write` and `noscript` are your friends.

 ## Usage